rubyfu/RubyFu/module_0x3__network_kungfu/ssh.md

 end
 ```

-Now ssh to the SSH server on port 2222, you'll be prompt for the Web Server's ssh password
+Now connect to the SSH-Server on port 3333 from your RDP client, you'll be prompt for the Web Server's RDP log-in screen

 ```
-ssh SshServer -p 2222
+rdesktop WebServer:3333
 ```